John Goldmark: Later life and legacy

 Goldmark retired from public life; the family initially returned to the ranch but in 1966, he was unseated by a horse and nearly died from hypothermia before he was found.
 He broke his hip, forcing him to relearn how to walk.
 He and Ringe moved to Madrona, Seattle, where he became a trial attorney.
 Ringe worked to turn a former fire station into a local branch of the Seattle Public Library and it was named the Madrona-Sally Goldmark Branch in her honor.
 Goldmark was diagnosed with lymph cancer in 1973 and died on October 31, 1979.
 A documentary television show titled Suspect about his case aired on KING-TV.

 Goldmark's wife Irma died in 1985, the same year that, on December 24, a stranger named David L. Rice broke into the house of their son Charles, chloroformed him, his wife Annie and their two sons and murdered them.
 Rice believed that he was fighting a war against communism and he had heard through a meeting of the local chapter of the Duck Club, an anti-Semitic and anti-communist organization, that the Goldmarks were communists.
 Rice's lawyers would claim at trial that he had confused Charles for his father, whom the founder of the Seattle chapter of the Duck Club, Homer Brand, had described as the regional director of the Communist Party.
-Goldmark's second son Peter was elected as the Washington State Commissioner of Public Lands in 2008.
+Goldmark's second son Peter J. Goldmark was elected as the Washington State Commissioner of Public Lands in 2008.